NorESMhub/NorESM/doc/access/download_code.rst

 Downloading the model code
 ==============================

-The NorESM2 model code is available through a  public GitHUB repository: https://github.com/NorESMhub/NorESM
+The NorESM2 model code is available through a public GitHub repository: https://github.com/NorESMhub/NorESM

-You need access to a git command line client on the machine where NorESM2 is build and run.
-First, you need a git user and permissons to obtain the code:
+To download the model, you need access to a git command-line client on the machine where you want NorESM2 to build and run.
+You also need a git user and permissons to obtain the code:

 - **Create a github user:** You can create the github user yourself.
-Go to https://github.com/join and create a user (Make user-name which is easy to understand, for example FirstnameLastname.
+Go to https://github.com/join and create a user.
+(Choose a user name which is easy to understand, for example FirstnameLastname.
 You can attach several email-addresses to the same user.)

 - Visit this page:
   https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup